datecs/slate/source/index.html.md

 `SimpleReceipt` helps executing widely used both fiscal or non-fiscal commands.

-For example with `SimpleReceipt` you can:
+For example with `SimpleReceipt` you can do:

 - Batch print of non-fiscal text lines
-- Make sales using builders
+- Make sales using Java builders

 Builders can be saved and changed to create easy batch of sales, subtotals and totals.